topper-123/Articles/New-interesting-data-types-in-Python3.rst

 ``types.SimpleNamespace``
 -------------------------

 ``types.SimpleNamespace`` is a simple class that provides attribute access to its namespace, as well as a meaningful repr.
 It was added in Python 3.3.
-See the `docs <https://docs.python.org/3/library/types.html#types.SimpleNamespace>`_ for details.

 .. code-block :: python